 INTRODUCTION TO YEAR 2

 Welcome to Year 2.
-Mrs Hogben is the class teacher in Lion Class, Mrs Watson the teaching assistant (TA).
-Mr Hitchiner is the class teacher in Dolphin Class and Mrs Proudlock the TA.
+Mrs Carter is the class teacher in Polar Bear Class, Mrs Buckley is the teaching assistant (TA).
+Mrs Parker-Gormas is the class teacher in Llama Class, Mrs Rivers is the teaching assistant (TA).
+Mr Hitchiner is the class teacher in Dolphin Class and Mrs Proudlock is the TA.

 A monitor rota system is in operation which encourages pupils to accept responsibility in the classroom and around the school.
 Pupils are encouraged to build on their independence skills and learn to accept increasing responsibility for remembering to bring in book bags every day, complete work and carry messages between school and home.